jamsocket/jamsocket-tldraw-demo/README.md

 - `JAMSOCKET_SERVICE` - the name of your service, e.g. `tldraw` if you followed the example above
 - `JAMSOCKET_TOKEN` - a Jamsocket access token.
 You can create one on the settings page of the Jamsocket web app

+To persist data on S3, you must pass in `AWS_SECRET_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+These can be passed in the environment when spawning (see `client/src/app/page.tsx`), but the recommended way is to use Jamsocket's new (beta) S3 integration.
+Reach out to hi@jamsocket.com for instructions on enabling this.

 ### Automating deploys from GitHub

 This git repo includes a workflow for automatically building and pushing to Jamsocket.
 To use it, clone this repo and set the same